evhub/coconut/DOCS.md

 ### Pipe Forward

 Coconut uses the FSharp-style pipe forward operator `|>` for reverse function application.
-It has a precedence in-between infix calls and comparisons.
+It has a precedence in-between backtick calls and comparisons.
 The in-place operator is `|>=`.

 ##### Example